 From time to time, vessels in our fleet have called and/or may call on ports located in countries subject to sanctions and embargoes imposed by the United States government and countries identified by the United States government as state sponsors of terrorism.
-From January 1, 2005 through December 31, 2009, vessels in our fleet have made 19 calls to ports in Iran out of a total of 1,255 calls on worldwide ports.
-One of our vessels, Pedhoulas Leader, also made one port call to Iran from July 7, 2007 to July 8, 2007 for the sole purpose of bunkering (refueling).
+From January 1, 2005 through December 31, 2010, vessels in our fleet have made 19 calls to ports in Iran out of a total of 1,520 calls on worldwide ports.
 Iran continues to be subject to sanctions and embargoes imposed by the United States government and is identified by the United States government as a state sponsor of terrorism.
-Although these sanctions and embargoes do not prevent our vessels from making calls to ports in these countries, potential investors could view such port calls negatively, which could adversely affected by the consequences of war, the effects of terrorism, civil unrest and governmental actions in these and surrounding countries.
+Although these sanctions and embargoes do not prevent our vessels from making calls to ports in these countries, potential investors could view such port calls negatively, which could adversely affect our reputation and the market for our common stock.
+Investor perception of the value of our common stock may be adversely affected by the consequences of war, the effects of terrorism, civil unrest and governmental actions in these and surrounding countries.